IntouchHealth/avro-fhir/README.md

 collection of Avro schemas for FHIR resources.

 Avro and FHIR are both
-- open source
+- Open source
-- widely adopted (and increasingly so)
+- Widely adopted (and increasingly so)
-- language/platform neutral
+- Language/platform neutral
-- developer/human friendly
+- Developer/human friendly

 These attributes make them well suited to modern challenges of healthcare data exchange.